 Below are basic guidelines for those wishing to earn their counseling certification in Vermont.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination have been and will continue to be mandatory in the Vermont counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination, are likely to continue to be mandatory in the Vermont counseling licensure process.
 However, it is wise to contact the Vermont Allied Mental Health Practitioner's Board at (802) 828-2390 to make sure you are on the right track.

 I'm a High School Graduate

 As a high school graduate researching Vermont counseling certification requirements, you are way ahead of the curve.
 You're setting yourself up for an expedited journey into a professional counseling career.
-The first thing you will want to do is learn how you can begin advancing your current level of education.
-Vermont counseling certification requirements state that all licensure applicants possess a master's degree.
+A good place to start is by learning how you can begin advancing your current level of education.
+Vermont counseling certification requirements state that all licensure applicants must possess a master's degree.

 You can either begin with enrolling in an associate's degree program or enroll immediately in a four year bachelor's degree program.

 Click on the links below to browse schools offering psychology and counseling degree programs!

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Getting closer!
 A master's degree is the minimum level of education required for Vermont counseling certification.
 Your next step should be to contact schools offering master's programs in counseling, or a related field to find out how you can enroll in a program that interests you.
 Request information from additional schools offering counseling programs in Vermont to get started.

 Make sure the schools you contact provide the appropriate experience requirements for Vermont counseling licensure.
 Information regarding supervision requirements can be found on the following Allied Health Practitioner's Board webpage.